APCSA-Turin/final-project-ericl339/walkthrough.md

 ```java
 getBearer()
 ```
+- Makes an HTTP POST request to the API to get the bearer code
+- Reads the full JSON response into a StringBuilder
-- Gets the bearer authorization code from a call to the API
+- Returns the edited JSON string to return a usable bearer code format
 ```java
 getClientId()
 ```